Direct-to-home television in India: 2010s

 The price of set top boxes (STB) in India plummeted in the decade since DTH services were launched.
 A standard STB was priced at ₹3999 in 2003, but dropped to ₹500 by 2014.
 In the same year, a DVR box capable of recording television programmes was priced at ₹2500.

 In September 2012, the Union Government raised the cap for foreign direct investment in the DTH sector from 49% to 74%.
 The government permitted 100% foreign direct investment in the DTH industry in November 2015, with 49% through the automatic route and higher investments subject to government approval.

 Videocon d2h began offering a preview of 4K Ultra HD content on its DTH service in July 2014, and launched India's first 4K Ultra HD channel on 26 January 2015.
 The channel is not dedicated to single genre and instead broadcasts video on demand (VOD), lifestyle and travel content, sports, infotainment, concerts and Hollywood films.
 The channel also telecasts 4K content created by international broadcasters.
 The first programs telecast on the channel were live broadcasts of select matches from the 2015 ICC Cricket World Cup.
 Tata Sky also offered live broadcasts of select matches in 4K.

 Reliance Big TV was sold to Pantel Technologies and Veecon Media and Television in 2018.
 It was rebranded and relaunched as Independent TV.
 On 22 March 2018, Dish TV merged with Videocon d2h, creating the largest DTH provider in India.
-As of Sept 2019, Independent TV (India) has ceased to exist.
+As of Sept 2019, Independent TV has ceased to exist.